-- Differentiate between safe and unsafe areas in school. - Show respect for various customs and practices present in their school. - Identify the months of the year and the days of the week with a focus on the sequential nature of time. - Recognise that special garments, foods, symbols and rituals are associated with certain religious celebrations/ceremonies. - Utilize percussion instruments to explore rhythm and patterns. - Explore elements and principles of art such as colour, shape, line, texture and patterns as they are applied in the creative expressions in our culture. - Describe events and situations, using appropriate words. - Recognize that spoken language involves interaction and courtesy. - Write freely in response to stimuli (story, picture, song, poem, etc.).

-- Identify individuals who help to educate students - Understand the importance to nation building by showing appreciation of the work of these individuals. - Tell ways in which they can contribute to the success of teams/groups. - Use process skills to draw conclusions and solve problemsobserve, predict, infer, measure, classify and communicate. - Understand how to group objects and classify according to categories.
+Identify activities and events that take place in their school.
+Read story Differentiate between safe and unsafe areas in school.
+Listen to story Show respect for various customs and practices present in their school.
+Discuss story Identify the months of the year and the days of the week with a focus on Group shapes the sequential nature of time.
+Recognise that special garments, View and discuss foods, symbols and rituals are associated with certain religious celebrations/ceremonies.Utilize percussion instruments to explore rhythm and patterns.Explore elements and principles of art such as colour, shape, line, texture and patterns as they are applied in the creative expressions in our culture.
+Describe events and situations, using appropriate words.
+Recognize that spoken language involves interaction and courtesy.
+Write freely in response to stimuli (story, picture, song, poem, etc.).
+FQ2 Identify individuals who help to educate students Understand the importance to nation building by showing appreciation of the work of these individuals.Tell ways in which they can contribute to the success of teams/groups.
+Use process skills to draw conclusions and solve problems- observe, predict, infer, measure, classify and communicate.
+Understand how to group objects and classify according to categories.